Linked Servers (Database Engine)

 For a data source to return data through a linked server, the OLE DB provider (DLL) for that data source must be present on the same server as the instance of SQL Server.

-When a third-party OLE DB provider is used, the account under which the SQL Server service runs must have read and execute permissions for the directory, and all subdirectories, in which the provider is installed.
+When an OLE DB provider is used, the account under which the SQL Server service runs must have read and execute permissions for the directory, and all subdirectories, in which the provider is installed.
+This includes Microsoft released provider, and any thirtd-party providers.

 There is a set of options that control how SQL Server loads and uses OLE DB providers that are specified in the registry.